 Specification for ECDIS Chart 1 and the Colour Test Diagram

-Definition (for this specification only)
+Definition

-A Chart 1 dataset must be displayed so as to fill all of the standard ECDIS display area (that is, the minimum 270 x 270 mm chart area).
+Each Chart 1 dataset must be displayed so as to fill all of the standard ECDIS display area (that is, the minimum 270 x 270 mm chart area).

 Description and purpose

-The ECDIS Chart 1 and the Colour Differentiation Test are diagrams for use by the Mariner which are provided in the form of ENC-like files.
+The ECDIS Chart 1 and the Colour Differentiation Test are diagrams for use by the Mariner which are provided in the form of a number of S-101 ENC datasets.

 The ECDIS chart 1 is intended to familiarise the Mariner with the symbology used on ECDIS.
-The Mariner must be able to display each cell, and by cursor-pick get a read-out of the meaning of any symbol shown.
+The Mariner must be able to display each cell, and by cursor-pick get a read-out of the meaning of any feature shown.

-The Colour Differentiation Test diagram is intended for display using the day or dusk colour tables so that the Mariner can check that the ECDIS monitor is providing adequate colour performance.
+The Colour Differentiation Test diagram is intended for display using the day or dusk colour tables so that the Mariner can check that the ECDIS display is providing adequate colour performance.
 It is also used in type-approval testing.
 Instructions for its use are given in the sections below.

-The ECDIS Chart 1 includes the CHKSYM which is intended for checking the correct size of the symbols during the type approval.
+The ECDIS Chart 1 includes the CHKSYM symbol which is intended for checking the correct size of the symbols during the type approval.
 The width and height of the CHKSYM is 5.0 mm.

-The line width of the diagonal line in the Colour Differentiation Test diagram is specified as 0.6 mm wide.
-The line width must be checked during the type approval.
+The line width of the diagonal lines in the Colour Differentiation Test diagram are specified as 0.6 mm wide.

 Mode of use

-These diagrams are supplementary features of the ECDIS, intended for use off-line or during route planning.
+The diagrams are supplementary features of the ECDIS, intended for use off-line or during route planning.
 Because they occupy the entire display they must not be used during route monitoring.
 If the Mariner needs to find the meaning of a symbol during route monitoring, they must use cursor-picking.

-The operation of these diagrams is not subject to the draw-speed requirements of route monitoring.
+The operation of these diagrams is not subject to any draw-speed requirements of route monitoring.

 Content and Encoding

-[Add description after the datasets have been updated for S-100.]
+Chart 1 is released as an exchange set comprising a number of S-101 datasets within the S-164 suite of test data.
+Portrayal and content are defined wholly by the S-101 feature and portrayal catalogues.

 Revisions